KQM-git/TCL/docs/general-mechanics/overworld.md

 :::

 * Coordinates from in-game could be translated into the Official Teyvat Interactive Map and vice versa for easier navigation.
-* Character coordinates change whenever the game state is not frozen (unpaused single player).
+* Character coordinates change whenever the game state is not Frozen (unpaused single player).

 ## Liyue